jbccollins/fullstack-typescript/SETUP_README.md

 - Storybook?
 - Add brew install redis to the setup
  - Add redis as a marquee feature to the main readme
+ - add `redis-server` to the run script. kill on quit if possible.
 - Move to yarn from npm
 - SASS global themeing?
  - What is tailwind css?